Logarithmic laws and unique ergodicity: Long orbits imply short closed curves

 \begin{proof}Let $\delta$ be a conflicted discontinuity.
 One side is early and the other side is late.
 Follow the identifications from the relation $\sim$ for the side that is early until it becomes late again.
 Since the relation forms a closed cycle this has to happen.
 When it does we have another conflicted discontinuity for $T$.
 It has to be different because we must become late again at least one step before repeating the already given identification.
 So all vertices have valence at least 2. \end{proof} \begin{lem} A finite graph so that each vertex has valence at least 2 contains a cycle. \end{lem}

 \begin{lem} Consider the collection of saddle connections corresponding to a cycle in our graph.
 They form a closed curve that is not homotopically trivial. \end{lem} \begin{proof}Consider a cycle in our graph (with edges) $\xi_1,...,\xi_n$ and let $p_1,...,p_n,p_{n+1}=p_1$ the vertices (which are zeros of $\omega$).
 For each $\xi_i$ its endpoints $p_{i},p_{i+1}$ correspond to discontinuities of $T$, $\delta_{k^1_i}$, $\delta_{k^2_{i+1}}$ and discontinuities of $T^{-1}$, $\delta_{\ell^1_i}', \delta_{\ell^2_{i+1}}$.
-Now consider $\xi_{i-1}$, $\xi_{i}$ which share $p_i$.
+Now consider the edges $\xi_{i-1}$, $\xi_{i}$ which meet at $p_i$.
 Because of our equivalence relation, these saddle connections meet at the same cone point (Remark \ref{rem:equiv rel}).
-It the angle between $\xi_{i-1}$ and $\xi_i$ at $p_i$ is less than $\pi$ then either $k^1_{i-1}=k^2_i$ or $\ell^1_{i-1}=\ell^2_{i}$.
-Now if Re$(\omega)\geq 0$ as $\xi_{i-1}$ went towards $p_i$ we will also have Re$(\omega)>0$ as $\xi_i$ goes away from $p_i$.
-Similarly if Re$(\omega)<0$.
+If the angles between $\xi_{i-1}$ and $\xi_i$ at $p$ are at least $\pi$, then our cycle is a geodesic which is not homotopically trivial.
+We now examine the other case.
+If the angle between $\xi_{i-1}$ and $\xi_i$ at $p_i$ is less than $\pi$ we will use that either $k^1_{i-1}=k^2_i$ or $\ell^1_{i-1}=\ell^2_{i}$.
+Now if Re$(\omega)\geq 0$ as $\xi_{i-1}$ went towards $p_i$ we will also have Re$(\omega)>0$ as $\xi_i$ goes away from $p_i$ (by the previous sentence).
+Similarly for Re$(\omega)<0$.
 The geodesic in the fixed endpoint homotopy class of $\xi_{i-1}\cup \xi_i$ needs to preserve the total increase in Re$(\omega)$ from the start of $\xi_{i-1}$ to the end of $\xi_i$.
 We iterate this, and end up with a geodesic segment made up of saddle connections that are separated from each other by angle at least $\pi$.
-Each saddle connection in our geodesic has the same change in Re$(\omega)$ as unions of saddle connection giving edges in our graph.
-Since this is a closed geodesic and one of the segments has positive length, it is not homotopically trivial.\footnote{Note, in our situation the case of $k^1_{i-1}=k^2_i$ is not possible.
-Indeed, the geodesics we build sit up above maximal connected unions of late intervals.
-However, the discontinuity of the IET given by the endpoints of $\xi_i$ are conflicted, so the adjacent interval after $\xi_i$ ends is early and our geodesic segments do not sit over it.} \end{proof}
+Each saddle connection in our geodesic has the same sign of change in Re$(\omega)$ as unions of saddle connection giving edges in our graph.
+Since this is a closed geodesic and one of the segments has positive length, it is not homotopically trivial. \end{proof}